molpopgen/fwdpy/README.rst

 The above command installs the latest version of the 'master' branch.
 Users wanting latest and buggiest may find this useful.
 OS X users should follow the instructions for using clang-omp shown above.

+Do this at your own risk.
+While the version number of the master branch may be the same as the version on PyPi_, there may be bugs, API changes, etc.

 Installation from source
 ----------------------------------------